aoloe/photoTweaker/README.md

 #Todo

-- when opening a file, the selection should be cleared
-- after having saved, should we show the original picture or the cropped part?
+- after having saved, should we show the original picture or the cropped part? at least document it well...
 - how to put dependencies in the qmake file?
   ->>> LIBS += -lpodofo
 - add the name of the current file in the title bar